Edison Motors: History

-Edison made public in August 2025 that regulations by Environment and Climate Change Canada require generators be 'on-highway' certified.
+Edison made public in August 2025 that regulations by Environment and Climate Change Canada (ECCC) require generators be 'on-highway' certified.
 Currently generators are only certified to the near identical but ineligible 'off-highway' standard, creating a default ban on diesel-electric generators for hybrid truck production.

 In September 2025 the first two production trucks were showcased at the Vancouver Everything Electric show.

+February 2026, ECCC granted Edison approved to build diesel trucks with a Cummins X15.

+May 2026, ECCC granted Edison approved to build hybrid trucks with a Cummins X15.

 Prototypes

 Carl

 A blue 1962 Kenworth LW 924 "needle-nose" truck unit, named "Carl" by the Edison Motors team, was converted to diesel-electric.

-They used a 3306 Caterpillar Inc. diesel generator, a Tesla Model S drive unit and some Tesla Model S batteries.
+They used a 3306 Caterpillar Inc. diesel generator, a drive unit removed from a Tesla Model S and some Tesla Model S batteries.

 It was the first semi-truck in the world to run on a diesel–electric powertrain, similar to that found on many freight train locomotives.

 Finished in September 2022, it is the initial proof-of-concept engineering prototype.